 - blogs, and (eventually) much more.

-In summary, I hope that in ten years’ time, we will always know who is responsible for rehabilitation, whether in providing a service, paying for a service, monitoring the quality of professional rehabilitation practice, ensuring services meet quality standards or, most importantly of all, ensuring that each patient needing rehabilitation receives it.
+I hope that in ten years’ time, we will always know who is responsible for rehabilitation in any geographic area for any patient, whether in providing a service, paying for a service, monitoring the quality of professional rehabilitation practice, ensuring services meet quality standards or, most importantly of all, ensuring that each patient needing rehabilitation receives it.